oxfordcontrol/Clarabel.cpp/README.md

 - A compiler that supports C11 and C++11
 - Eigen (optional for the C++ interface)

-You may install Eigen via the system package manager on Unix-like systems or [vcpkg](https://vcpkg.io/en/getting-started) on Windows.
+You may install Eigen via the system package manager on Unix-like systems or vcpkg on Windows.

+- Follow the [vcpkg](https://vcpkg.io/en/getting-started) instructions to compile vcpkg and add `vcpkg.exe` to `PATH`.

 Ubuntu: